 Carefully and strategically invest and mitigate inflation.
 The stock market is insane.
 I get it.
 While I in no way endorse the idea that people in their 60’s and 70’s should blindly chase stock returns, there is something to be said about having some money in solid stocks or income-producing investments, such as real estate.
 You may have heard about the “investing time horizon.”
 But, with many people living well into their 80’s, even 90’s, that time horizon has become your life expectancy.
-You are very likely to discover that your retirement is as long or longer than was your career.
+You are very likely to discover that your retirement is as long or longer than your career.
 That’s why I feel that many, if not most, retirees need some allocation to alternative investments to stay ahead of inflation.
 Otherwise, they could find themselves with a lot less spending power.

-Consider things such as TIPS, which are inflation-protected Treasuries or REITs (Real estate investment trusts.)
+Consider things such as TIPS, which are inflation-protected Treasuries, or REITs (Real estate investment trusts.)
 Whatever you do, make sure you have a trusted advisor or team of advisors consulting with you to make the most appropriate choices.

 Plan how to come down off the mountain.
 Your financial guide might have been great at helping the younger you achieve financial goals during the “accumulation” phase of your life.
 The financial plan when you get ready to retire, however, is a horse of an entirely different color.
 Most traditional planners have no experience in helping retirees manage the withdrawal of all that money they’ve saved.
 You should have a specific and well-designed plan that contemplates withdrawing cash in the most tax-efficient way.
-Doing so could mean pay fewer taxes than you need to and give you more spendable income.
+Doing so could mean paying fewer taxes than you need to and giving you more spendable income.

 To sum it up

-Retirees and those within five years of retirement must take a pro-active stance when it comes to inflation.
+Retirees and those within five years of retirement must take a proactive stance when it comes to inflation.
 The impact of a long period of inflation will be far more devastating on your nest egg than any losses you suffer during a market correction.

 Your retirement plan should include actionable steps to ensure you stay ahead of inflation when you are no longer bringing home a paycheck.